andrewiggins/rfcs/extensibility-model.md

 - state: Generic property to hold any state for component model (e.g. class instance, function hook state, Vue compositions)
 - cbs: Array of callbacks to invoke in commit phase
+- skip: An opaque value that signals to the diff that rerendering this internal should be skipped (see Bailout section below)

 To consider...